-The Company's financial instruments consist of cash, short-term investments, receivables, accounts payable and accrued liabilities.
-The Company classifies its cash, short-term investments and receivables as financial assets at amortized cost.
-The Company classifies its accounts payable and accrued liabilities as financial liabilities at amortized cost.
+The Company's financial instruments consist of cash, short-term investments, reclamation deposit, accounts receivable, accounts payable and accrued liabilities, and lease obligation.
+These financial instruments are classified as financial assets and liabilities at amortized cost and are reported at amortized cost.